Monarch Little League’s “Playing It Safe”

 Part C - Masks | Sanitization | Food/H20/Drinks | Bathrooms:

-3. Coaches need to wear a mask when within 6ft of non-family members.
+2. It is recommended that coaches wear a mask when within 6ft of non-family members while in the dugout.

-13. Masks will be required while inside the bathroom.
+12. Masks are required while inside the bathrooms.

 Part D - Warm-Ups | Dugouts | Balls | Umps Info | Equipment | Game:

 1. Boulder County and Colorado State Guidelines; games should be limited to 50 players, not counting coaches, umps, spectators, and other adults.

 2. Teams may warm-up in any area that provides them social distancing among themselves and from other teams.